ghc/ghc/docs/users_guide/bugs.rst

 ``Read``\ ing integers
-    GHC's implementation of the ``Read`` class for integral types accepts hexadecimal and octal literals (the code in the Haskell 98 report doesn't).
+    GHC's implementation of the ``Read`` class for integral types accepts hexadecimal, octal and binary literals (the code in the Haskell 98 report doesn't).
 So, for example, ::

         read "0xf00" :: Int

     works in GHC.

-    A possible reason for this is that ``readLitChar`` accepts hex and octal escapes, so it seems inconsistent not to do so for integers too.
+    This is to maintain consistency with the language's syntax.
+Haskell98 accepts hexadecimal and octal formats, and GHC2021 accepts binary formats too.

 ``isAlpha``